cyberbarbie/auto-recon/README.md

 Published by Cyberbarbie
-An automated Bash script that performs reconnaissance
+An automated Bash script that performs reconnaissance on a web app target.
+It performs subdomain enumeration, checks if the findings are valid and alive and screenshots each subdomain.
+Everything is stored in a directory it creates specifically for your target.

 # Required Dependencies
 - Golang